 The iPad mini 5 is overdue.
-It's been almost two years since the iPad mini 4 was unveiled in September 2015 and is still one of the best 8in tablets around.
+It's been more than two years since the iPad mini 4 was unveiled in September 2015 and is still one of the best 8in tablets around.
 But we can't help but wonder what's next for the range.
-Will 2017's iPad mini 5 arrive in 2018, and will it be a major overhaul, or will it be a damp squib like the mini 3?
+Will the iPad mini 5 arrive in 2018, and will it be a major overhaul, or a damp squib like the mini 3?
 Could it even be an iPad Pro mini?

 With this in mind, we've gathered all of the iPad mini 5 rumours, hints, clues and other evidence in one place.
 Read on to explore the evidence to suggest that a new iPad mini is coming soon, and new features and specs to expect when (and if) it arrives.